cloudfoundry/docs-deploying-cf/vcloud/deploy_cf.html.md

 ## <a id="create-manifest"></a>Create a Cloud Foundry deployment manifest file ##

-For the purpose of this tutorial, we'll use a sample [deployment manifest template](cloud-foundry-example-manifest.html).
-Copy this file to the `~/deployments` directory on the jump box, with the name `cf.yml.erb` indicating that it's a YAML file written using erb, the ruby templating engine.
+Create a manifest file in the `~/deployments` directory on the jump box, with the name `cf.yml.erb` indicating that it's a YAML file written using erb, the ruby templating engine.
 It allows us to fill in a set of properties at the beginning of the file and then run `erb cf.yml.erb > cf.yml` to generate a suitable manifest file in `cf.yml`.
-There are significant comments within this template file, in the first section with all the user defined variables.
-You should fill out all of the variables provided.

-Please note that the goal of this example is to get an instance running **as simply as possible**.
-A production deployment of Cloud Foundry will likely make **significant changes** to network topology, security settings / certs, scale, etc. etc.

-To address some of the properties in the manifest template:

-* `director_uuid` - this should be set to the UUID of the Micro BOSH / BOSH being used.
-You can get this using bosh status.
-* `cf_release_name` / `cf_release_version` - these instructions have been tested with the Cloud Foundry release cf-147.
-* `vapp_name` - if you include a name all VMs will be created within a single vApp, which allows much simpler cleanup.
-* `IP addresses` - in general, you provide a complete range in `ip_range`, you exclude some of these (`reserved_ip_range`), assign some statically to particular VMs and leave some dynamic IPs for assignment to other VMs (in this case the DEAs are dynamic.
-Typically compilation VMs created by BOSH during deployments are also dynamic).
-* `network_name` - If using vCHS, this is lower case despite how it's presented in the UI
-* `uaa_login_http_s` - a secure deployment requires the UAA and login server to communicate over https.
-However, this requires trust between the two endpoints.
-Since we're using self-signed certs this is a little tricky to set up, so this deployment simply uses http.
-A production deployment should do this using https.
-* `wildcard_domain_name` - this deployment assumes a single (wildcard) domain name for both apps and system.
-Production deployments would typically use different domains.
-* **Cert / private key and public / private key pairs** - there are instructions to generate these in the template file.
-You can run these instructions on the jump box VM (that's why we installed the `openssl` package when setting up the jump box)

-Once you have filled in all the properties at the top of the templated manifest file run `erb` to generate the final manifest file `cf.yml`.
+Once you have prepared a manifest file, run `erb` to generate the final manifest file `cf.yml`.
 Then use the BOSH CLI to set the deployment manifest file:

 <pre class="terminal">
 $ erb ~/deployments/cf.yml.erb > ~/deployments/cf.yml